Lifetime Health Cover Loading and You

 What is Lifetime Health Cover Loading?

 The Lifetime Health Cover (LHC) loading is an initiative launched on 1 July 2000 by the Australian government to encourage people to take out hospital cover from a younger age.
-Having private health cover helps alleviate the burden on the public system, plus it provides peace of mind and cover for a broader range of options than Medicare alone.
+Having appropriate private health cover helps alleviate the burden on the public system, plus it provides peace of mind and cover for a broader range of options than Medicare alone.

 LHC loading applies to hospital cover.
 It does not apply to extras cover or ambulance cover.
 LHC is a financial loading applied on top of your base rate premium.